 4. Each task contains one or more enablers that serve as examples of the actions that a project manager would take to accomplish the task.

 There is a common misunderstanding that the PMP exam is based exclusively on the PMBOK Guide.
 This exam will be based on ten books in this reference list from PMI.
 While these materials are helpful for preparation, the new exam may also include concepts and best practices from other sources that are not included in the reference list.

 Skillsoft can help you focus on what is essential.

 We have realigned our curriculum and provide training to support your success.
 We strongly recommend you begin your course of study 60-90 days prior to the exam.

-The Skillsoft curriculum includes live or recorded instructor-led online Bootcamps, self-paced content, and experienced mentors available via interactive chat or e-mails.
-For more information and to register for the Bootcamp.
-Click below-
+The Skillsoft curriculum includes live instructor-led online Bootcamps, and experienced mentors available via interactive chat or e-mails.
+For more information click below-